 Starting in 2015, the Company is covered by an unfunded, non-contributory post-employment multi-employer plan with its related parties that is classified as a defined benefit plan.
-For the one qualified employee of the Company under the plan, the Company has specific identifiable share in the multi-employer plan and accounts such plan in the same way for any other defined benefit plan.
+For 2019, the lone employee of the Company did not qualify for the post-employment plan.